bers31/bernardo.github.io/project_aplikasi_laporan_keuangan/README.md

 # Financial Reporting Application

-This cutting-edge Financial Reporting Application is designed to provide seamless and efficient financial data management, offering powerful insights and robust reporting capabilities.
+Financial Reporting Application is designed to provide seamless and efficient financial data management, offering powerful insights and robust reporting capabilities.

 ## Project Overview
 Built with **React.js** and **Prisma with MySQL**, this application ensures a highly responsive, user-friendly, and dynamic interface for financial reporting and data visualization.
 It empowers users with real-time data processing, customizable reports, and a scalable architecture.